Large Banks and Systemic Risk: Insights from a Mean-Field Game Model: Methodology

 \section{Methodology}

 In this section we present each step of the solution methodology in detail to derive the optimal trading strategy for the major bank and a representative minor bank $\mc{A}^i$ for the limiting interbank model given by \eqref{major_dyn_inf} - \eqref{MeanFiledUbar}.
 We note that we cannot directly use the results derived by \citet{Huang2010LargePopulationLQGGames} and \citet{Firoozi2020ConvexanalysisLQG} for MFG models with a major agent.
 This is because, for the purpose of our work, we are interested in deriving the optimal transaction rates in terms of the difference between the market state (or the market's average log-monetary reserve) and the bank's log-monetary reserves (i.e. $(x_t^{(N)} - x_t^0)$ for the major bank or $(F x_t^{(N)} +G x_t^0 -x_t^i)$ for a representative small bank.).
 We begin by addressing the optimization problem of the major agent.
-Taking inspiration from the convex analysis approach introduced by \citet{Firoozi2020ConvexanalysisLQG}, we introduce a small perturbation to the major bank's control action and study its propagation throughout the entire economy.
+Motivated by the convex analysis approach introduced by \citet{Firoozi2020ConvexanalysisLQG}, we introduce a small perturbation to the major bank's strategy and study its propagation throughout the entire economy.
 By subsequently calculating the G\^ateaux derivative of the major bank's cost functional and setting it to zero, we derive the necessary and sufficient optimality condition for the major bank's transaction strategy.
 To further elucidate the major bank's optimal strategy, we need to characterize the mean-field behavior of the log-monetary reserves.
 Hence, we delve into the analysis of an individual representative minor bank's problem.
 Employing a similar variational approach, we solve the optimization problem specific to the minor bank and accordingly derive the mean field dynamics.
-Then, we return to the major bank's problem and conclude the analysis by deriving an explicit representation of its optimal control strategy.\\
+Then, we return to the major bank's problem and conclude the analysis by deriving an explicit representation of its optimal strategy.